tableau/hyper-db/website/docs/installation.md

 Depending on the language, the installation can be complex.
 This page contains the detailed requirements and installation instructions for all languages.

+## License

+The Hyper API packages are released under the Apache 2.0 License.
+The exact license text can be found inside the packages, after unzipping.
+The documentation is licensed under the MIT License.
+The [source code of the documentation](https://github.com/tableau/hyper-db) can be found on GitHub.

 ## Hardware requirements

 The Hyper API only supports 64-bit platforms.
 It has the following minimum hardware requirements: